 OVERVIEW.
 An original board and steering group, based in Co Dublin, and involving an islandwide and diaspora volunteer group, worked over a number of years to develop a Museum of Childhood concept.
 Contacts were established to support the initiative with technical skills, artefacts for the collection, and ongoing commitment to assist in creative content and marketing.
 A range of potential funders and supporters at policy-making and political level were contacted, and research in relation to such a facility was carried out.
-Best practice in current curricula informed programme planning, and comparative studies referencing similarly-themed international institutions were completed.
+Best practice in current curricula informed programme planning, and comparative studies referencing International institutions having elements of this museum project were completed.

 2014 – Majella McAllister brought together an initial project group to prepare a plan outlining the mission and vision for a Museum of Childhood which identified key markets and impact.
 Support was garnered from businesses, as well as educational and cultural communities; potential national and international collaborative partnerships were identified and explored both in the public and private sectors.

 2015 – ‘Piggybank’ (Eduventure Ltd) fundraising, was established with the aim of providing support for a maximum of up to 5 years.
-With it’s own board, it aimed to provide a project office and early seed funding for the Museum development and to begin facilitating social inclusion, proposal testing, and providing funds for freely available community-based programmes.
+With it’s own board, it aimed to provide a project office and early seed funding for the Museum development and to begin facilitating programmes around social inclusion, proposal testing, and providing funds for freely available community-based programmes.
 A number of initiatives were carried out from the premises ( including signatures collected and hosting of Talks / workshops etc) to gauge interest in a Museum of Childhood.
 Strong relationships were forged with a range of organisations in the History, Child Rights, and Education sectors.
 All income generated by the hugely successful recycled goods shop ( and DúnLaoghaires’s first ever Community Bookshop / Event space! ), provided ALL of the financial support to the museum project from inception until the shop closed with the death of our wonderful shop landlord Brendan Doyle, and the end of the 5 year lease concluded in early 2020.